 • When you are ready to submit your application, email the PDF file that you just created to our Chapter email address as an attachment.
 (Note: less preferably, you can print a blank form, fill it in non-cursively with a pen and mail it via USPS to our Chapter PO box : “Attention: Scholarship Committee Chairman; S-N IWLA; P. O. Box 351; Suffolk, VA 23439”.)

-• Send your current grade transcript (either official or unofficial, both are acceptable) to either our Chapter email address or to our PO box.
+• Send your current grade transcript (either official or unofficial, both are acceptable) to either our Chapter email address or to our Chapter PO box address shown above.

 If you have any questions, please contact Scholarship Chairman David Perdue at , or send an inquiry to our Chapter email address .